Berkay Yılmaz (footballer, born 2005)

-Berkay Yılmaz (born 25 February 2005) is a professional footballer who plays as a left-back for the club 1.
-FC Nürnberg on loan from Freiburg.
+Berkay Yılmaz (born 25 February 2005) is a professional footballer who plays as a left-back for the club SC Freiburg.
 Born in Germany, he is a youth international for Turkey.

 Club career

 Yılmaz is a youth product of DJK Singen, FC Schaffhausen and FC Radolfzell, before moving to the youth academy of SC Freiburg in 2020.
 In July 2021, he signed a professional contract with Freiburg until 2025.
 In 2023, he was promoted to Freiburg's reserves in the 3.
 Liga.

 On 27 August 2024, Yılmaz joined 1.
 FC Nürnberg in 2.
 Bundesliga on loan.

 International career

 Born in Germany, Yılmaz is of Turkish descent.
 He was called up to the Turkey U19s for the 2024 UEFA European Under-19 Championship.